 The pasque flower is a low-growing, herbaceous perennial that stands about 8 to 12 inches tall and forms a clump that spreads over time.
 Its blooms precede most of its foliage in spring.
 The most common pasque has bluish-purple or dark violet flowers, but there are cultivars that offer other color choices, including white and reddish-purple ('Rote Glocke' is reddish-purple).

 These perennials are rabbit-proof and are very bee-friendly.
 They are fairly drought-tolerant and are well-suited to dry climates with cold winters, though they do need regular watering in summer.
 Like tulips, they emerge early in spring, even before all the snow is gone in some areas.

 Plant taxonomy classifies Pasque flower (sometimes written as one word) as Pulsatilla vulgaris.
 Another common name for this plant is "Easter flower," not to be confused with Easter lily.

-Plant this perennial in full sun to part shade and in a well-drained, sandy or humusy soil with an alkaline or neutral pH.
+Indigenous to open areas of Europe and Asia, pasque can be grown in planting zones 4 to 8.
+Plant it in full sun to part shade and in a well-drained, sandy or humusy soil with an alkaline or neutral pH.

 Water the plants one to three times weekly, watering at their base twice each time to ensure deep saturation of the soil.
 The soil should drain well so the plants to not have wet feet.

 Pasque flowers do best in relatively cool, dry climates, including at high elevations.
 This makes them a popular choice in the dryer, cooler areas of the Midwest and throughout much of the western areas at high elevations.

 With its short stature, clumping growth habit, and need for good drainage, pasque flowers are ideal for rock gardens or as edging plants, perhaps bordering a hillside path.
 The plant is suitable for xeriscaping, once established, if given sufficient shade.